ProjectMOSAIC/mosaic/cran-comments.md

 ## R CMD check results

-There were no ERRORs or WARNINGs locally
+There were no ERRORs or WARNINGs locally or via Win Builder.

-WinBuilder warned about URLs being unavailable, but they work for me.

 ## Downstream dependencies